Nonymus/javaee-fiddle/README.md

 Experiments with jee, jsf, ejb, jpa, etc. pp.

-Not intended to do anzthing usefull besides testing/howing some techniques.
+Not intended to do anything usefull besides testing/howing some techniques.